Bitumen Upgrading Explained

 - 1 located NE of Edmonton, AB (Shell Scotford Upgrader).

 The Alberta Government has also partnered with Canadian Natural Resources to build a new 50,000 barrels per day bitumen upgrader in Sturgeon County, AB.
-The Sturgeon Refinery should be operational by late 2017.
+The Sturgeon Refinery should be operational by the middle of 2018.

 |BITUMEN FEEDSTOCK:||Mildred Lake & Aurora North||Base Plant, MacKay River & Firebag||Muskeg River & Jackpine||Horizon Mine||Long Lake SAGD||CNRL Cold Lake & BRIK 4|

 |Fluid Coking +